 The primary cause of the confusion surrounding the terms GPU and graphics card is that the graphics card is also known by several other names, including video card, video adapter, graphics adapter, and others.

-A graphics card can be seen as a separate computer as it possesses its own processing unit and exclusive memory.
+A graphics card can be seen as a separate computer as it possesses its own processing unit and devoted memory.
 Although it lacks storage capacity, it does include ports for video output.
 Typically, it connects to the motherboard through a PCIe slot and receives power from the power supply unit (PSU) through power connectors.

-This microsystem within a system of microprocessors is rounded off with its own cooling solution, usually in the form of a heatsink and a dedicated fan.
+This microsystem within a system of microprocessors is rounded off with its own caloric solution, usually in the form of a heatsink and a dedicated fan.
 There are also other cooling options, such as water cooling, but those usually operate on the system level.

 Can GPU And Graphics Card Be Used Interchangeably?

 Curiously, it doesn’t really work the other way around; you will probably never say “graphics card” and mean “GPU”.
-This is because the intricacies of the processing unit are seldom discussed in casual conversation.
+This is because the intricacies of the processing unit are seldom discussed in ordinary conversation.